lucydog177/FroniusData/README.md

 # FroniusData
-## View and backup the historical data stored within Fronius inverters using Microsoft Excel
+## Backup the historical data stored within Fronius inverters using Microsoft Excel

 My free year of Fronius SolarWeb has expired.
 I created this tool to backup and view the energy data from my 6 kW solar tracker.